 It’s highly recommended that you allow enough light on the seeds since lettuce seeds will be able to sprout best under light conditions.
 Misting the soil is also another important requirement for successfully growing lettuce from seed, especially in the early morning.
 If all of the favorable conditions are provided, the seeds will start sprouting after about one to two weeks.

 Also Read: Tips for Growing Lemongrass

 Which Lettuce Variety Can You Grow Indoors?

 The indoor varieties of lettuce are often categorized into four different types.
 They include the loose leaf, butterhead, crisp head, and romaine.
 The types of lettuce that you are going to grow will be indicated on the seed packets that you can purchase at the supermarket.
 Choose the variety that could grow indoors.
 Keep in mind that there are lettuce varieties that will grow only in small sizes.
 If you would prefer to grow this variety, then look for the seed packet that says “baby seeds”.

 Experts would recommend growing the following lettuce varieties for indoor conditions:

 • Tom Thumb

-No matter how small your space, growing lettuce indoors is so easy.
-With the help of the tips above, you should be able to successfully grow this crop with minimal amount of care.
+No matter how small your space is, growing lettuce indoors is so easy.
+With the help of the tips above, you should be able to successfully grow this crop with a minimal amount of care.